thatlarrypearson/telemetry-obd/README.md

 when a VIN (vehicle identification number) specific configuration file doesn't exist, the OBD Logger program defaults to using the ```"default.ini"``` configuration file.
 This file, included in the software distribution under ```"config/default.ini"``` contains most known OBD commands.
 Because of the wide variations in supported command sets by manufacturer, model, trim level and year made, it is difficult to know what OBD commands a specific car will respond to.
 Additionally, manufacturers don't typically publish lists of valid OBD commands for each vehicle sold.
 This "try-them-all" method seems to be the only approach to identifying which OBD commands a specific vehicle will respond to.

-The preferred way to "try-them-all", that is try every known OBD command is to use the ```telemetry_obd.obd_command_tester``` program.
+The preferred way to *"try-them-all"*, that is try every known OBD command is to use the ```telemetry_obd.obd_command_tester``` program.
 Once all the possible known OBD commands have been tried, it becomes possible to create a list of valid known commands to be used in the creation of a vehicle specific configuration file.
 The OBD Logger software was written to automatically choose configuration files appropriately named ```"<VIN>.ini"``` by default.
 If the ```"<VIN>.ini"``` isn't available, then the other default, ```"default.ini"```, is chosen by default.

 Analysis of ```telemetry_obd.obd_command_tester``` and ```telemetry_obd.obd_logger``` output is done by ```telemetry_obd_log_to_csv.obd_log_evaluation``` found in the [Telemetry OBD Data To CSV File](https://github.com/thatlarrypearson/telemetry-obd-log-to-csv) repository.